ezrec/saga-drivers/README.md

   24-bit RGB, and 32-bit RGB.
 * Works with both Picasso96 for AmigaOS, or with AROS

+Accepts the following Monitor tooltype:

+* VideoMemSize=xxxxx

+xxxx can be bytes, xxxxK (kilobytes), or xxxxM (megabytes)

 ### Compilation

 This driver is designed to be compiled via the AROS ABIv1 m68k crosscompiler.